 The Korokke was pretty good.
 It’s basically mashed potatoes, with some veggies and meat and then deep fried.
 It can be a bit filling though, so I’d get no more than one of these, and would maybe even share just one so you can fill up on other stuff.

-The takoyaki was a little bit on the doughier side, but it was still pretty good.
+The takoyaki was a little bit on the dough-ey side, but it was still pretty good.
 It’s octopus make into a ball of dough batter that’s deep fried.
 Still worth a try if you’ve never had this before!
 They don’t compare to the ones at Izakaya Tomo but still decent!

 The deep fried squid was also pretty good.
 It was a bit different from the other squid that I’m used to.
 It had cinnamon in the batter, and there was a bit of a sweetness to it.
 It was served with a spicy sauce and was pretty enjoyable.

 The fish Katsu wasn’t great, to be honest.
 It’s relatively dry and bland, and served with a dollop of mayo.
 I definitely left this until the end, and was tempted to just bury it in my other food, but I just sucked it up and ate it!
 I hate wasting food.
-Nothing compares to the fried basa at Watari, which is amazing each time I have it.
+Nothing compared to the fried basa at Watari, which is amazing each time I have it.

 The tempura was pretty standard, I usually don’t like tempura vegetables, I feel like it’s a waste of space in my stomach.
 The same can be said about their gyoza, which we had a few of.